lgruenewald/martini_daemon/docs/file_format.md

 - `*` is a valid atom type, which signifies that the atom type in the reactant should remain unchanged during the reaction.
 Note, that atom types are not patterns, only the `*` is recognized as a special value.
-- Atom names are patterns that get checked against during the modification algorithm.
-If the pattern does not match an error is raised, this is present to help users catch and debug misbehaving reaction templates.

 # Using non-daemon [moleculetype]s as reaction products